nils91/som/README.md

 The opcode is followed by n bits denoting the memory address (or jump target address) to make one command.
 The accumulator lays in the regular address space, and it can be written to/read from like every other address.
 The accumulator address is 0.
 Bits 1-5 contain n as an unsigned int, but offset by 4, 00000 means 4, 00001 means 5 and so on.
 11111 means 35.
 The n bits after that are the startaddress (unsigned int, no offset).
-If there are bits left between the n startaddress bits and the startaddress itself, the next 2 bits are the write hook bits.
-The first one is the global write hook trigger bit (`WH_TRG`), 2nd is the global write hook selection bit (`WH_SEL`).
+If there are bits left between the n startaddress bits and the startaddress itself, the next 3 bits are the write hook bits.
+The first one is the global write hook trigger bit (`WH_TRG`), 2nd is the global write hook communication bit (`WH_COM`), 3rd is the write hook selection bit (`WH_SEL`).
 Each command is n+2 bits long.
 After a command is executed, execution will advance by n+2 and continue with the next command.
 If a jump is executed, execution will continue at the given address.
 The program will terminate, when execution reaches the end of the file with exactly 0 bits left.
 So, to exit at any point, jump to n^2-(2+n) and make sure that the last 2+n bits are set to 0.
 If the accumulator bit is 1 at the time the program exits normally, a return code of 0 will be returned, otherwise 1.

 ### write hooks